cbohnert67/Objective-Data-Scientist/YEAR1.md

 # Mathematical & Computational Foundations

 Choose one or more material from each topic.
-Expect to work for two to three years at as university student in order to learn these concepts and tools well!
+Expect to work for two to three years daily as a university student in order to learn these concepts and tools well!

 To master math foundations and conquer the fear of calculations, embrace these principles: